 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

-Students will take the following core modules (60 credits total):
+Students will take the following compulsory modules (60 credits total):

 Students will take the following two compulsory modules: